8 Top Arrondissements to Stay in Paris for First Time Visitors

 • This 4-star hotel is right next to the Eiffel Tower and has incredible, close views from some of the room balconies

-• Rooms are designed in upscale, contemporary-modern style
+• Rooms are designed in contemporary-modern style

 • Very nice hotel restaurant